 Your template doesn't have to be flashy or anything -- even newsletters with minimal text and color formatting will look great.
 The design just needs to make it easy for your recipients to read, scan, and click elements of the email.
-This means it should be mobile-friendly, too -- according to data from Litmus, most people (46%) opened their email on a mobile device in 2018 -- nearly 30% higher than email opens on desktop.
+This means it should be mobile-friendly, too.
+According to data from Litmus, most people (46%) opened their email on a mobile device in 2018 -- nearly 30% higher than email opens on desktop.